safaaman99/Network-Simulator/README.md

-# Network-Simulator
-This details a network simulator that works by feeding a .txt file which details the details of the network, and the messages that are sent between hosts.
+## 🌐 Network Simulator
+A C++-based network simulation tool that models message passing between hosts using a configurable input file.
+The simulator reads a structured .txt topology file defining the network’s nodes, links, and message flow, then processes each event to emulate packet transmission, routing behavior, and message delivery across the system.